 · protecting children from maltreatment;

-· preventing impairment of children’s health or development;
+· preventing impairment of children’s mental and physical health or development;

 · ensuring that children grow up in circumstances consistent with the provision of safe and effective care;